lyntan01/Orbital-Project/README.md

 ![Edit copy](https://i.imgur.com/zZuo0wv.png)

+If product is already in the *Currently Using*, the product will remain in this category, but the relevant information will be updated.

 After clicking the *edit* button at the bottom of the page, users will be redirected back to the *My Products* page they were previously on.

 Note:
-* If product is already in the *Currently Using*, the product will remain in this category, but the relevant information will be updated.
+* To edit a previously added product to *Wish List* or *Shelved*, users only need to fill up the My Products Category option.
+All other inputs filled up by the user will be ignored.
 * Expiry date of the product is assumed to be the date of edit unless otherwise indicated.
 * If the user indicates *n* times to use a product per week/month and specifies fewer than *n* specific days to use the product on, the display of the product in the beauty routine checklists on the Dashboard will follow the specified days.
 For example, if a user indicates a product to be used 3 times a week with specific days indicated as '1,3', the beauty routine checklists will only show the product on Mondays and Wednesdays.

 Navigate back to the feature list: [2.2 Private Features : Personal](#22-private-features--personal)